How to Get Drafted as the First Overall Pick in Madden 22

-Once you arrive at the Nike game or the Hawaii game, whichever one you pick, it will be played a little differently to a normal game of football.
+Once you arrive at the Nike or Hawaii event in Madden 22, whichever one you pick, it will be played a little differently to a normal game of football.
 The match will be a 6-on-6 Ironman Football match.

 First to 21 points wins the game and there are no extra points.
 You can only run the ball after scoring a touchdown for 2 points.
 You also can’t scramble to a touchdown with your QB as it won’t count (and you’ll move onto the next down).